March for Life (Washington, D.C.)

-The March for Life is an annual rally and march against the practice and legality of abortion, held in Washington, D.C., either on or around the anniversary of Roe v.
-Wade, a decision legalizing abortion nationwide which was issued in 1973 by the United States Supreme Court.
-The participants in the march have advocated the overturning of Roe v.
-Wade, which happened at the end of the case Dobbs v.
-Jackson Women's Health Organization on June 24, 2022.
+The March for Life is an annual rally and march against the practice and legality of abortion, held in the District of Columbia, the capital city of the United States, either on or around the anniversary of Roe v.
+Wade, the decision legalizing abortion nationwide issued in 1973 by the Supreme Court of the United States (SCOTUS).
+Participants in the march have advocated for the overturning of Roe v.
+Wade, which occurred in the Supreme Court case Dobbs v.
+Jackson Women's Health Organization in 2022.
 It is a major gathering of the anti-abortion movement in the United States and it is organized by the March for Life Education and Defense Fund.